 The above guidelines are a work in progress.
 Feedback is welcome and, indeed, is essential to advancing the field.
-What the guidelines do is provide a focal point for clarifying the nature and scope of MH in schools.
-Moreover, they do so in a way that is a good match with the mission of schools.
-They do not suggest that schools should be in the mental health business, but rather indicate the many ways that a MH focus supports the school's mission.
+What the guidelines do is provide a focal point for clarifying the nature and scope of student support.
+Moreover, they do so in a way that is a good match with the instructional mission of schools.
+They do not suggest that schools should meet every need, but rather indicate the many ways that student support is essential to the school's ability to achieve its mission.
 The shared intent is to ensure that every student has an equal opportunity to succeed at school by maximizing learning and well-being.
 More than good instruction is needed if this is to be achieved.
-Also required is development of comprehensive, multifaceted, and cohesive approaches that address MH and psychosocial concerns.
-Such approaches encompass efforts to weave together all activity dealing with MH and other barriers to learning, including initiatives for promoting and enhancing healthy development.
+Also required is development of comprehensive, multifaceted, and cohesive approaches that address barriers to learning and teaching.
+Such approaches encompass efforts to weave together all activity dealing with barriers to learning, including initiatives for promoting and enhancing healthy development.

-Those who mean to advance MH in schools must work to ensure their agenda is not seen as separate from a school's educational mission.
-That is, in terms of policy, practice, and research, all activity related to MH in schools, including the many categorical programs for designated problems, eventually must be embedded fully into school reform initiatives.
+Those who mean to advance student support must work to ensure their agenda is not seen as separate from a school's educational mission.
+That is, in terms of policy, practice, and research, all student support activity, including the many categorical programs for designated problems, eventually must be embedded fully into school improvement initiatives.
 This is the key to having the efforts viewed as essential to the learning and teaching agenda.
-It is also the key to ending the marginalization and fragmentation that currently characterizes most endeavors for addressing barriers to learning at schools.4
+It is also the key to ending the marginalization and fragmentation that currently characterizes most endeavors for addressing barriers to learning at schools.3 a document developed by the Policy Leadership Cadre for Mental in Schools.
+Available from the Center for Mental Health in Schools at UCLA.
+Downloadable from the Center's website at: http://smhp.psych.ucla.edu or a hardcopy can be ordered from the Center.